iden3/snarkjs/README.md

 The `zkey contribute` command creates a `zkey` file with a new contribution.

-As in phase 1, you'll be prompted to enter a random text as an extra source of entropy.
+As in phase 1, you'll be prompted to enter some random text to provide an extra source of entropy.

 ### 16. Provide a second phase2 contribution